Independent Content Marketing Consultant

-Settling into my career as an editor and copywriter, I spent several years working at legal publishing and digital content companies in London before launching myself as a freelancer.
+Gathering momentum in my career as an editor and copywriter, I spent several years working at legal publishing and digital content companies in London before launching myself as a freelancer.
 Soon after, I migrated to Melbourne in Australia where I wrote and edited for several major travel and lifestyle brands.

 Certificate in Journalism & Editing, Journalist Works, Brighton U.K.

 B.A.
 (Hons) 1st class (bachelor’s degree) in Philosophy & French, Oxford University, U.K.

 Journalism published by the BBC, CNN, The Telegraph, Love Exploring, The Independent, World Nomads, and more

 Researcher and writer for Lonely Planet’s best-selling travel guides